blaisco/bookmark-manager-for-pinboard/README.md

 These are things I intend to add.
 Suggestions are welcome.

 - When submitting api token, disable button and display spinner
 - Searching for bookmarks
   Storing bookmarks in localStorage
   Tracking the last api call for posts/all and only hitting it at most every 5 minutes
 - Checking for `429 Too Many Requests` and failing gracefully
 - Displaying tags (with the ability to flip between labels and tags via a couple of tabs)
 - Loading/API request indicator
 - Add/edit/delete bookmarks
-  Make sure to replace slashes with dashes
+  Replace slashes with dashes
+  Replace spaces with underscores
 - Add/edit/delete labels/tags
 - Drag & drop for bookmarks & labels
 - Ability to delete your api token/labels/tags/bookmarks (everything in localStorage)
 - Import your Chrome Bookmarks as labels
 - Create a BMFP bookmarklet with support for labels
+- Maybe get a jsonp implementation from Pinboard so that I can drop the rack app portion

 ## Potential bugs